peterhinch/micropython-async/TUTORIAL.md

  8. `aqtest.py` Demo of uasyncio `Queue` class.
  9. `aremote.py` Example device driver for NEC protocol IR remote control.
  10. `auart.py` Demo of streaming I/O via a Pyboard UART.
+ 11. `auart_hd.py` Use of the Pyboard UART to communicate with a device using a half-duplex protocol.
+Suits devices such as those using the 'AT' modem command set.

 **Test Programs**